Sara J. Bayer, D.A.O.M., M.A., L. Ac., L.M.P., Certified Advanced Rolfer™

 Carolyn Watson, M.S., L.Ac.,

 Carolyn Watson is a human movement specialist and acupuncturist.
+A 2013 graduate of Middle Way Acupuncture Institute, she also holds a Master’s degree in Human Movement and Performance from Western Washington University (2006).
 She operates a large movement education center, Core Kinetics Movement & Pilates, in Bellingham.
 She has been teaching anatomy, human movement, and business classes for over 16 years, and greatly enjoys being a student as well as a teacher.
-She has taught at Middle Way since 2012. http://www.biomechanix.com/
+She has taught at Middle Way since 2012.

 Rebecca Wilhelm, N.D., L.Ac.

 Rebecca Wilhelm is a licensed acupuncturist and naturopathic physician.
-A graduate of Bastyr University, she graduated from both programs in 2004 and now practices in Mount Vernon and Arlington.
-She has a family medicine practice with an emphasis in natural health care, and specializes in women’s health and digestive illnesses.
-In her free time, she has a small farm south of Mt.
-Vernon with alpaca, sheep, 21 chickens, and 1-2 spoiled cats.
+She graduated from both programs at Bastyr University in 2004 and currently practices in Mt Vernon.
+She has a family medicine practice with an emphasis in natural health care, and specializes in women’s health issues and digestive illnesses.